dlxarl/skyguard/README.md

 - Only the content located in the **master** branch will be assessed by the organizers.
 - You may create additional branches (e.g., `feature/...`, `fix/...`, `dev`), but:
   - all final changes must be merged into **master** before 06:00,
-  - use merge requests or direct merges, depending on the team's workflow.
+  - use merge requests or direct merges depending on team workflow.

 ---

 ## 3. Commit Frequency and Repository Activity

-To allow organizers to monitor progress:
+To help organizers track progress:

-- Each team must perform **at least one push per hour**.
+- Each team must perform **at least one push every 2 hours**.
-- Recommended practice: push **at the full hour** (e.g., 19:00, 20:00, 21:00...).
+- Recommended practice: push **at every second full hour** (e.g., 20:00, 22:00, 00:00, 02:00...).
-- Regular commits and pushes:
+- Regular pushing:
-  - reduce the risk of losing work,
+  - reduces the risk of losing work,
-  - help track progress,
+  - helps document team progress,
-  - simplify conflict resolution.
+  - makes it easier to handle merge conflicts.

 ---

 ## 4. Technologies and Tools

 - You are free to use **any technology, programming language, framework, or tool**.
-- Both open-source and commercial tools are allowed, as long as licensing conditions are respected.
+- Both open-source and commercial tools are allowed, as long as licensing is respected.
-- Technology choice is entirely up to your team.
+- Technology selection is entirely up to your team.

 ---

 ## 5. Hackathon Timeline

 - Hackathon start: **18:00**
 - Hackathon end: **06:00 (next day)**
 - At **06:00**, all Access Tokens will be revoked.
-- All final work must be present in the **master** branch before 06:00.
+- All final work must be pushed to the **master** branch before 06:00.

 ---

+## 6. Prohibited Tools – No AI Usage Allowed

+To ensure fairness and maintain the intended challenge level:

+### **The use of AI-based tools is strictly prohibited**, including but not limited to:
+- ChatGPT (all versions)
+- GitHub Copilot
+- Perplexity
+- Codeium
+- Tabnine
+- Google Gemini / Bard
+- Any other code-generation or text-generation AI
+- Automated bot assistance inside IDEs or browsers

+Teams must rely solely on their **knowledge, skills, and manual coding abilities**.

+Violation of this rule may result in **penalties or disqualification**.

+---

-## 6. Best Practices – Technical and Organizational Guidelines
+## 7. Best Practices – Technical and Organizational Guidelines

-### Code Quality Practices
+### Code Quality
 - Follow language-specific style guides (PEP8, PSR-12, Google Style Guide, etc.).
-- Use meaningful and readable names for variables, functions, classes, and files.
+- Use clear and meaningful names for variables, functions, and modules.
-- Comment complex or non-obvious parts of the code.
+- Comment complex logic when needed.
-- Split your project into logical modules — avoid placing everything in a single file.
+- Split the code base into logical modules — avoid monolithic files.

-### Repository Practices
+### Repository Good Practices
-- Write clear and concise commit messages (e.g., “Add authentication module”, “Fix API error”).
+- Write clean commit messages (e.g., “Add login module”, “Fix API authentication bug”).
-- Use `.gitignore` to exclude unnecessary files such as temporary data, logs, binaries, or dependencies.
+- Use `.gitignore` to exclude temporary files, logs, and build artifacts.
-- If your project requires installation or configuration steps, add an `INSTALL.md` file or an “Installation / Run Guide” section in this README.
+- Provide installation or run instructions if needed (README section or `INSTALL.md`).

 ### Teamwork Practices
-- Assign roles within the team (backend, frontend, integration, documentation, etc.).
+- Assign internal roles (backend, frontend, documentation, testing, etc.).
-- Communicate actively — a hackathon is a sprint.
+- Communicate frequently — this is a fast-paced event.
-- Define an internal Git workflow (e.g., dev → master, feature branches).
+- Agree on Git workflow rules (e.g., dev → master, feature branches).

 ### Technical Good Practices
-- Validate all input data.
+- Validate input data.
-- Handle errors and unexpected cases gracefully.
+- Handle errors properly.
-- If building an API, provide minimal documentation (OpenAPI/Swagger YAML/JSON or a markdown description).
+- If building an API, include minimal documentation (OpenAPI/Swagger or Markdown).
-- Consider adding basic logging if relevant to your project.
+- Add logging if relevant and helpful.

 ---

-## 7. Contact with Organizers
+## 8. Contact with Organizers

-If you encounter technical issues (repository access, token problems, etc.), please contact the organizers through the official Hack4Defence communication channels.
+For repository or access issues, please contact the organizers through the official Hack4Defence communication channels.

 ---